jaystack/functionly-doc/wiki/classes.md

 ## DocumentClientApi
 DocumentClientApi creates the `AWS.DynamoDB.DocumentClient` connection to the [DynamoTable](#dynamotable).
-> In local environment it connects to `http://localhost:8000`.
+> In a local environment it connects to `http://localhost:8000`.
 What you can change when you set the `DYNAMODB_LOCAL_ENDPOINT` environment variable.
 Also you can set the region with the `AWS_REGION`

 ## DynamoTable
-When you define a `DynamoTable` and it's related to any published [FunctionalService](#functionalservice) the deployment will create a DynamoDB table for the application.
+When you define a `DynamoTable` and it is related to any published [FunctionalService](#functionalservice) the deployment will create a DynamoDB table for the application.
 And you can [[inject|decorators#inject]] the `Users` table to use it like an [Api](#api).
 There are functions on it to work with records.
 ```js
 @dynamoTable({ tableName: '%ClassName%-table'})
 class Users extends DynamoTable {}